crdcj/FinLogic/README.md

 ---

-**BrFinance** is a toolkit that offers a Pythonic way to analyse Brazilian corporations financial data from data made publicly avaible by the securities market authority in Brazil (CVM).
+**BrFinance** offers a Pythonic way to analyze Brazilian corporations financial data from data made publicly avaible by the securities market authority in Brazil (CVM).

 ---